 - 1. Meetings of the SUNY Cortland faculty shall be called and presided over by the chair of the Senate. - 2.
 Meetings of the faculty may also be called as provided in the Policies of the Board of Trustees of the State University of New York. - 3.
 Upon formal request of at least 15% of the faculty, a meeting of the faculty shall be called and presided over by the chair of the Senate.
 Such formal request shall include a statement of the business to be considered at the meeting. - 4.
 There shall be one plenary session of the faculty each academic year to be held during the afternoon of the president's opening address at the beginning of the fall semester or at another time designated by the chair of Senate that will accommodate the largest possible group of faculty.
-The purpose of this plenary of the faculty shall be to communicate concerns, issues or other business to the Steering Committee of the Senate to consider for the upcoming academic year.
+The purpose of this plenary of the faculty shall be decided by the faculty senate steering committee.